jonathanglasmeyer/bachelor/thesis/src/Main.md

 Levensthein alignment circumvents the problem that the reference and the recognition result get "out of sync" when words are inserted or removed.

 The problem of using WER for our purposes is twofold: (a) It does not help to answer the question of how much our approach improves the accuracy of keywords; it only pertains to *all* words, including non-keywords such as determiners or pronouns.
 And (b) it penalizes *insertions*.
 But insertions are not relevant to the question of how many of the keywords from the reference transcript have been detected.
 Insertions only matter when we are interested in the *sentence integrity* of the result transcript.
 In our case, we do not care if there are superfluous words *between* correctly recognized keywords^[Although there might be cases of technical terms that are compound words -- in that case an insertion in between the compound word would be problematic.
-Detection of this edge case is however beyond the scope of our approach.].
+Detection of this edge case is however beyond the scope of our analysis.].

 These considerations lead to the conclusion that a first improvement over regular *WER* would be to just look at the *detection rate* of words, where detection rate describes the proportion of words from a transcript that have been correctly recognized.
 This can be expressed by using WER in a first step in order to get the benefit of word synchronization and then filtering out insertions in a second step.
 It is not necessary to filter out deletions as these can be interpreted as non-detected words.